- 1881: 45 miles completed from Eagle Grove to Bradgate, Iowa by the Toledo and Northwestern Railway

 This large scale Quadrangular Through Truss Bridge crosses the Big Sioux River at Hawarden.

-It features riveted connections, and large A-Frame portals on the trusses.
+Built in 1904 and expanded in 1913, this bridge features riveted connections, and large A-Frame portals on the trusses.
 The trusses are different sizes as well, with two being 143' and one being 144'.

 In addition, a long string of 13 deck girder spans approach on the west.
 It is set parallel to 10th Street.